On this page

 Debugging cross-file errors in existing codebaseDebugAI

-Complex error that requires understanding imports/state flowDebugAI
+Complex error requiring understanding of imports or state flowDebugAI

 Already using Cursor for generationDebugAI alongside Cursor